Rule 3: You’ve come a long way, baby

 “Unloaded” guns

 Historically, the Army always attempted to control safety through ammunition issuance.
-I knew a guy who liberated Grenada in 1983; they thought it was an exercise, but about an hour before they jumped in, the NCOs busted open the sealed ammo cans and issued it out.
+I knew a soldier who liberated Grenada in 1983; they thought it was an exercise, but about an hour before they jumped in, the NCOs busted open the sealed ammo cans and issued it out.
 Suddenly things got real, because the Army never gave them ammo, except on the firing line during qualifications.

 In August or September of 1990, I was patrolling through the ink-black Saudi night when my partner and I came upon a pair of US Army Air Defense Artillery soldiers guarding surface to air missiles.
 They were alone, like my USAF Security Police partner and I were.
 That was in the early days of Operation Desert Shield, when our presence was as much to keep Saddam Hussein’s forces from rolling into Saudi as it was to evict them from Kuwait (the later Op Desert Storm).